psehgaft/Hybrid_cloud_ecosystems/README.md

 ## 4. Monitoring and Follow-up

-**_NOTE:_** This part of the laboratory has already been provisioned, to focus on the deployment of the ecosystem's own services.
-For this section only the validation part has to be carried out.
+> **_NOTE:_** This part of the laboratory has already been provisioned, to focus on the deployment of the ecosystem's own services.
+Items marked with a ^ have already been implemented.

 <details>
 <summary> Observability </summary>